Security at WordPress VIP

 - All of our origin data centers have committed to maintaining SSAE 18 SOC 1, SSAE SOC 2 certifications.

-- Your site data is stored on servers located in the United States.
+- Your site data is stored on servers located in the United States and in the EU.

 - We maintain GDPR and CCPA compliance for all of our products and services and advise customers on the steps they can take to remain compliant.